carmencchow/bellabeat_casestudy/README.md

 library(lubridate)
 ```

 Out of the 18 available files, we’ll focus on 3.
-The remaining files either contain information outside the scope of the Business Task or duplicate data that is already found in `dailyActivity_merged.csv`.
+The remaining files either contain information outside the scope of the business task or duplicate data that is already found in `dailyActivity_merged.csv`.

 ```
 dailyActivity_merged.csv